List of God of War characters: Gaia

 Gaia was the mother of the Titans and embodiment of Earth.
 At the request of Zeus' mother Rhea, Gaia raised and protected the young Zeus to prevent Cronos from devouring him, as he had devoured his other children.
 When Zeus grew to manhood, he betrayed Gaia, freed his siblings, and Gaia was banished with her fellow Titans at the conclusion of the Great War.
 In God of War II, she saved Kratos from the Underworld after a disastrous encounter with Zeus, and directed the Spartan to find the Sisters of Fate in order to take revenge on Zeus.
 A successful Kratos plucked Gaia and the Titans from the moment in time before their defeat in the Great War to launch an abortive attack on Olympus.
-In God of War III, Gaia was wounded in the assault on Olympus and abandoned Kratos, stating he was a pawn of the Titans so that they could have their revenge.
+In God of War III, Gaia was wounded in the assault on Olympus and abandoned Kratos, stating he was a pawn of the Titans so that they could have their own revenge.
 Kratos eventually found and crippled Gaia, but she returned and interrupted the final battle between the Spartan and Zeus.
 The pair entered Gaia's neck wound, and with the Blade of Olympus, Kratos destroyed her heart, killing the Titan.

-The character was voiced by Linda Hunt in God of War II, and Susan Blakeslee in God of War III.
-Gaia was also the narrator during cut scenes in God of War, again voiced by Hunt.
+The character was voiced by Linda Hunt in God of War II, where Gaia was also the narrator during cut scenes.
+Susan Blakeslee took over the role of Gaia in God of War III but not as the narrator, as Hunt retained that role.